simple-registry/simple-registry/doc/explanation/storage-backends.md

 - Higher latency than local disk
 - Network dependency
 - Potential egress costs
-- Requires a provider with honest conditional writes (`If-None-Match: *`), which the job queue probes at startup
+- The job queue probes conditional writes (`If-None-Match: *`) at startup; a provider that does not enforce them degrades to advisory claims, where a claim race may run an idempotent job more than once

 ### Compatible Services